 As required by Rules 13a-15 and 15d-15 under the Exchange Act, our management carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures.
-Based upon their evaluation, we concluded that our disclosure controls and procedures were not effective as of June 30, 2022, due to the restatements of our May 28, 2021 and June 30, 2021 financial statements (the "restatements") regarding the classification of redeemable Class A common stock, as described below, and that this constitutes a material weakness in our internal control over financial reporting.
-In light of this material weakness, we performed additional analysis as deemed necessary to ensure that those unaudited interim financial statements included in this Quarterly Report on Form 10-Q present fairly in all material respects our financial position, results of operations and cash flows for the periods presented.
+Based upon their evaluation, we concluded that our disclosure controls and procedures were not effective as of September 30, 2022, due to the restatements of our May 28, 2021 and June 30, 2021 financial statements (the "restatements") regarding the classification of redeemable Class A common stock, as described below, and that this constitutes a material weakness in our internal control over financial reporting.
+In light of this material weakness, we performed additional analysis as deemed necessary to ensure that those unaudited interim financial statements were prepared in accordance with U.S. generally accepted accounting principles.
+Accordingly, management believes that the financial statements included in this Quarterly Report on Form 10-Q present fairly in all material respects our financial position, results of operations and cash flows for the periods presented.